osmcode/osmium-tool/man/osmium-apply-changes.md

 :   Deprecated.
 Only write the last version of any object to the output.
     This is now the default if your input file is a normal OSM data file ('.osm').

---with-history
-:   Update an OSM history file (instead of a normal OSM data file).
-Both
-    input and output must be history files.
-This option is usually not necessary, because history files will be detected from their file name suffixes, but if this detection doesn't work, you can force this mode with this option.

 @MAN_COMMON_OPTIONS@